yukonmakesgames/bombodoro/README.md

 Featuring audio by James Currier and art by Pearl Slayton!

+## ⚙️ Installation

+1. Search up "BOMBodoro" in the AssetLib tab in the Godot project you intend to install the plugin into.
+2. Click on BOMBodoro, and press "Download".
+Once another window pops up, press "Install".
+3. In the File Menu, navigate to "Projects" > "Projects Settings" and click on the "Plugins" tab.
+4. Enable the checkbox next to the BOMBodoro plugin.
+The BOMBodoro window should appear docked in your editor.
+5. Get timing!!!

 ## ⚖️ License

 Bombodoro is licensed under The MIT License, and is completely free of charge.
 Do whatever you want with it!